asreview/asreview/docs/source/API/overview_development.rst

 ========

 The development section is meant for the more advanced user of ASReview.
-It contains information on technical aspects of usage, instructions for developing extensions, and an extensive API reference.
+It contains information on the technical aspects of usage, instructions for developing extensions, and an extensive API reference.

 ASReview structure